Have a question? Let us help!

 Who can I turn to if I need help?

-In addition to your faculty mentors, you will have a dedicated Academic Advisor to help with any questions regarding coursework, academic policies and more.
+In addition to your faculty mentors, you will have a dedicated Learner Support Specialist to help with any questions regarding coursework, academic policies and more.
 You will also be able to receive assistance with research and citation needs from our University librarian and our learner accounts specialist will be able to assist with any tuition, payment, or account concerns.
 CalSouthern’s IT support team is available to provide you with the necessary technical assistance throughout your educational journey.

 Visit our Contact Us page for a list of our departments and contact information.